Landmark Report Concludes Abortion In U.S. Is Safe

 And she says waiting periods are important so that women can give fully informed consent before they undergo what she says is a sometimes dangerous, surgical procedure.

-The new report — which runs more than 200 pages — addresses most aspects of abortion care, including the use of the abortion pill, mifepristone.
+The new report — which runs more than 200 pages — addresses most aspects of abortion care, including the use of the abortion pill mifepristone.

 For example, it concludes that the strict requirements on how doctors can administer mifepristone may need review.
 The researchers say the rules may be erecting unnecessary barriers.